29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/one-offs/V3.typ

   witness: "Daniel da Silva",
   date: datetime(year: 2024, month: 11, day: 17),
 )

-= This is the start of our V3 design cycle
+// ?
+// Would a note at the start of new bot EDPs be better?
 #lorem(250)